nens/threedi-docs/source/a_releasenotes.rst

 QGIS Plugin and Output
 ^^^^^^^^^^^^^^^^^^^^^^^^

-There will also be a new version of the 3Di Plugin required.
-With this release, we meet different standards for NetCDF (CF).
+There will also be a new version of the 3Di Plugin required (Version 1.0).
+With this release, we meet different conventions for NetCDF (CF conventions).
 With the new 3Di Plugin, results from the old type and the new type of the NetCDF can be evaluated.
-Behind the scenes, there has been a lot of work to reorganise the Plugin, as a preparation to future developments.
+Behind the scenes, there has been a lot of work to reorganize the Plugin, as a preparation to future developments.